 Doing the best for the children of Kent is a team effort and we’ve worked hard to create a culture that fosters excellence and collaboration – a place where social workers are empowered to be creative, share ideas and advice.

 The right team needs the right managers.
-And ours have a well-deserved reputation for being supportive and giving regular, quality supervision.
-There are also many credible expert practitioners to learn from and you will find them approachable and keen to help.
+Ours have a well-deserved reputation for being supportive through regular, quality supervision.
+We also have a number of credible expert practitioners to learn from and you will find them approachable and keen to help.
 Sharing knowledge is part of who we are.
 Together, our teams deliver strengthened services and improved outcomes for children.

 The right time